Can Dogs Eat Cheese? A Guide on This Quick Treat

 - Dr. Nenad Misura

 While dogs can eat cheese, they should only have a small amount.
-Cheese has a handful of benefits that can only be achieved if the right amount of it is given.
+Cheese provides a handful of benefits that can only be achieved through tiny amounts.
 In other words, less is more.

 Sign up for weekly pet health tips and insights from our veterinarians.